ahives/HareDu3/docs/channel-get.md

 # Get Channels

 The Broker API allows you to get all channels on the RabbitMQ broker.
-To do so is pretty simple with HareDu 3.
-You can do it yourself or the IoC way.
+To do so is pretty simple with HareDu 2.
+You can do it yourself or the DI way.

 **Do It Yourself**